Eotyrannus

 • Meaning: “Dawn Tyrant”

-This name derives from the fact that it belongs to the superfamily Tyrannosauroidea and is one of the earliest (dawn era) dinosaurs among the relatives of Tyrannosaurus, which would dominate the land in later eras.
+This name is derived from the fact that they belong to the superfamily Tyrannosauroidea, making them one of the earliest (from the “dawn” era) members of the Tyrannosaurus lineage that would go on to rule the earth in later eras.

 Discovery in 1995 and Naming